Friday, July 25th 2014

 I was in bed for eight o’clock hoping to get a good night’s sleep.

 I woke up at around six o’clock.
-My first task of my cycle was to locate the roads that would lead me onto Phetkasem Road.
-Phetkasem Road was a long road that stretches from Bangkok right down to the Sadao Feontier Checkpoint, on the Thailand Malaysian boarder in the Thai province of Songkhla.
+The first task of my cycle was to locate the roads that would lead me onto Phetkasem Road.
+Phetkasem Road was a long road that stretches from Bangkok right down to the Sadao Feontier Checkpoint, on the Thailand Malaysian border in the Thai province of Songkhla.

 Further on, I came across what looked like a crossing for scorpions, there were loads of them ‘a bed of scorpions,’ many of them had become crushed features on the road.
 The lucky ones did acrobatics when the cars raced over them, doing what looked like cart-wheels.